-- 1. Community involvement, including input from parents, students, school food service, the school board, educators and the public in the development of the school wellness program. - 2.
-Goals for nutrition education designed to promote student wellness including: - a.
-All students shall receive nutrition education that teaches the knowledge and skills needed to adopt healthy eating behaviors. - b.
-Nutrition education shall be integrated into the curriculum. - c.
-Nutrition information and education shall be offered throughout the school based on the U.S. Dietary Guidelines for Americans. - 3.
-Nutritional guidelines for all foods available at school during the school day with the objective of promoting student health and nutrient-rich meals and snacks including food and beverages used for classroom rewards and fundraising efforts. - 4.
-A plan for measuring implementation of this policy.
+- Community involvement, including input from parents, students, the school board, the county superintendent, educators, and the public in the development of the school wellness policy.
+Training of this team of people on the components of a healthy school nutrition environment is recommended. - 2.
+Goals for nutrition education, physical activity, and other school-based activities that are designed to promote student wellness in a manner that the local district determines as appropriate. - 3.
+Nutrition guidelines for all foods available on each school campus of the school district during the school day with the objectives of promoting student health and nutrient-rich meals and snacks.
+This includes food sold in student stores and food and beverages used for classroom rewards and fundraising efforts. - 4.
+A plan for measuring implementation of the local wellness policy, including designation of one or more persons within the local district, as appropriate, charged with operational responsibility for ensuring that each school fulfills the District's local wellness policy.